jkennaly/unit-02/README.md

 # Treehouse Techdegree unit-02

+This web page breaks up a long list of students into pages and allows them to be searched.

 This script assumes an html document containing a body with a .page div.
 The div contains a list of students as li elements in a ul element.
   This script will initially display the first ten names in the list and